model-checking/kani/docs/src/tutorial-first-steps.md

    = note: `#[warn(deref_nullptr)]` on by default
 ```

-Still, it is just a warning, and we can run the code without test failures just as before.
+Still, it's just a warning, and we can run the code without test failures just as before.
 But Kani still catches the issue:

 ```